otto-de-legacy/jsonhome/README.md

 ## Links and Documentation

-Have a look to the wiki pages.
+Have a look at the wiki pages.

 You can find information about json-home in the draft specification:
 Json-Home: http://tools.ietf.org/html/draft-nottingham-json-home-02